THE FUNDAMENTALS OF PSYCHOSYNTHESIS TRAUMA TRAINING: INTEGRATING SPIRITUALITY INTO YOUR LIFE & WORK

 Dr. Roberto Assagioli MD, the founder of psychosynthesis was a neurologist and the first psychoanalyst in Italy.
 Although heavily influenced by eastern and western spirituality, he was adamant that psychosynthesis was a respectable scientific theory.

-According to recent empirical research by MU College of Arts & Science, exploring spirituality is linked with better health outcomes.
+According to empirical research by MU College of Arts & Science, exploring spirituality is linked with better health outcomes.
 Dan Cohen believes that spirituality not only fosters better mental health but may help our relationships by decreasing self-centredness and increasing our sense of connectedness and belonging to a larger whole.

 The clinical psychology program at Columbia University is currently experimenting with integrating psychotherapy and spirituality in ways rarely seen at a major research university.
 Sofia University in California has taught this for some time, psychosynthesis being one of the modalities.

-At the recent Australian Childhood Trauma Conference, Dr Dan Siegel repeatedly mentioned the need to be working with soul & spirituality in relation to trauma and healing.
+At the Australian Childhood Trauma Conference, Dr Dan Siegel repeatedly mentioned the need to be working with soul & spirituality in relation to trauma and healing.

 An educational, practical and experiential workshop for developing coaching and clinical skills, tools and personal and spiritual insight.